sourcefrog/cargo-mutants/README.md

 The basic approach is:

-- First, run `cargo build --tests` and `cargo check` in the source tree to "freshen" it so that the mutated copies will have a good starting point.
+- First, run `cargo build --tests` in the source tree to "freshen" it so that the mutated copies will have a good starting point.
 (This is skipped with `--no-copy-target`.)